 - Heal Dysbiosis and Leaky Gut

-As bad bacteria overwhelm the beneficial bacteria in the gastrointestinal tract, the tight junctions in your GI tract may allow undigested food particles to leak into the bloodstream, causing a host of medical complaints.
+As harmful bacteria overwhelm the beneficial bacteria in the gastrointestinal tract, the tight junctions in your GI tract may allow undigested food particles to leak into the bloodstream, causing various medical complaints.
 As these food particles enter the bloodstream, inflammation and nutritional deficiencies can occur.

-As your gastrointestinal tract begins healing, your nutrient absorption will begin to improve.
-Our team of doctors will also explain how vitamins and minerals interact with one another.
-For example, certain vitamins are fat soluble, which means they require a small amount of fat to dissolve and be absorbed by the body.
-Others are water soluble.
+As your gastrointestinal tract begins healing, your nutrient absorption will improve.
+Our team of doctors will also explain how vitamins and minerals interact.
+For example, specific vitamins are fat soluble, requiring a small amount of fat to dissolve and be absorbed by the body.
+Others are water-soluble.
 Once you understand how vitamins and minerals interact with food and one another, you will know which vitamins should be taken together.

 - Reduce Inflammatory Issues

 Inflammation is one of the key factors in fibromyalgia and central sensitization issues.
-Systemic inflammation can be caused by a number of things including food sensitivities, toxin exposure, stress, lack of sleep, and processed foods.
+Several things, including food sensitivities, toxin exposure, stress, lack of sleep, and processed foods, can cause systemic inflammation.

-Functional medicine discovers the root cause of your inflammation and offers proven therapies and techniques to reduce inflammation and its effects on the body, including correcting autonomic imbalances and improving mitochondrial function.
-As function is restored to the mitochondria, the symptoms of fibromyalgia will begin to dissipate.
+Functional medicine discovers the root cause of your inflammation.
+It offers proven therapies and techniques to reduce inflammation and its effects on the body, including correcting autonomic imbalances and improving mitochondrial function.
+As function is restored to the mitochondria, fibromyalgia symptoms will dissipate.

-Lifestyle Measures and Mind Body Care Balance the Nervous System and Improve Your Well-Being
+Lifestyle Measures and Mind Body Care Help Balance the Nervous System and Improve Well-Being

 Some of the most common stress relief techniques we recommend include:

-- Deep Breathing Exercises – Focusing on your breathing for a few minutes can almost instantly calm both your body and brain.
-Inhale deeply through your nose and then purse your lips and blow gently through your lips, feeling the stress leave your body as you exhale.
+- Deep Breathing Exercises—Focusing on breathing for a few minutes can instantly calm your body and brain.
+Inhale deeply through your nose, purse your lips, and blow gently through your lips, feeling the stress leave your body as you exhale.

-- Meditation – Meditation is an Eastern practice that helps relieve your stress.
+- Meditation is an Eastern practice that helps relieve stress.
 There are many different types of meditation, including mantra chanting and mindfulness meditation.
-Meditation is designed for internal focus, which helps you release stress.
+Meditation is designed for internal focus, which enables one to release tension.

-- Yoga – Yoga is a type of exercise that incorporates gentle stretches with breath control.
-This type of stress relieving exercise not only reduces stress, but also calms the nervous system, helps relieve muscle tension, and reduces painful fibromyalgia flareups.
+- Yoga—Yoga is a type of exercise that incorporates gentle stretches with breath control.
+This stress-relieving exercise reduces stress, calms the nervous system, helps relieve muscle tension, and reduces painful fibromyalgia flare-ups.

-- Progressive Muscle Relaxation – Progressive muscle relaxation is a technique where you focus on releasing tension in each muscle group.
-Begin at the top of your head, breathe deeply and relax the muscles in your forehead, then cheeks, then jaws.
+- Progressive Muscle Relaxation—This technique focuses on releasing tension in each muscle group.
+Begin at the top of your head, breathe deeply, and relax the muscles in your forehead, cheeks, and jaws.
 Continue working down through each muscle group until you reach your toes.

-Our team of functional and integrative medicine doctors use a variety of tests to determine any underlying issues that may be contributing to your fibromyalgia.
-Once these issues have been determined, we will develop a health protocol that may include a healthy diet, a supplementation program, a detoxification program, an exercise regimen, and stress relief techniques.
-You can take control of your health, reduce systemic inflammation, calm your nervous system and relieve the many symptoms of fibromyalgia.
+Our team of functional and integrative medicine doctors uses a variety of tests to determine any underlying issues that may be contributing to your fibromyalgia.
+Once these issues have been resolved, we will develop a health protocol that may include a healthy diet, a supplementation program, a detoxification program, an exercise regimen, and stress relief techniques.
+You can take control of your health, reduce systemic inflammation, calm your nervous system, and relieve the many symptoms of fibromyalgia.